 Skip to main content

 The venerable AK-47 is the most common rifle in the world.
-When Mikhail Kalashnikov designed the AK-47, he created a workhorse rifle with loose tolerances and such simple functionality that anyone can use them.
+When Mikhail Kalashnikov designed the AK-47, he created a workhorse rifle with loose tolerances and such simple functionality that anyone could use it.
 But AK-47s aren’t the only AK out there.
 There’s also the AK-74M, the AK-9, the AK-12, -105, -104, -107, and many more.

 Today, you can find AKs on every continent (except for maybe Antarctica).
-More importantly, they exist in gun safes all across America — and as we all know, there’s not much that American gun enthusiasts love more than decking out their guns with optics.
+More importantly, they exist in gun safes all across America — and there isn’t much that American gun enthusiasts love more than decking out their guns with new optics.

-In reality, you can and should add an optic to your AK-47 rifle.
+The truth is: you can (and should) add an optic to your AK-47 rifle.
 While it may require some modification (and actually reading the instructions), it’s totally doable for most gun owners.
-We’ll help you learn more about mounting systems and how they work as well as explore some of the best AK optics on the market for 2023.
+We’ll help you learn more about mounting systems and how they work as well as explore some of the best AK optics on the market for 2024.

 Our Top 3 AK Optic Mounting Systems